wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-privacy/includes/collection.md

 ## Data handling and use

 Data Handling Standards provide guidance about how to manage each data classification type within specific activities or scenarios, including a set of collective requirements to meet the obligations outlined in the OST/DPA and various audit standards and regulations.
-These are commonly used when new features are being built or running a service and can be specific to that service, such as Microsoft 365.
+These standards are commonly used when new features are being built or when running a service, and can be specific to that service, such as Microsoft 365.

 To comply with broadly applicable privacy laws, we strictly limit our use of all personal data within the four categories of data processed.
-To protect the confidentiality of customer business data, we further strictly limit the use of all customer data, and all professional services data.
+To protect the confidentiality of customer business data, we further strictly limit the use of all customer data and all professional services data.
 We do not access the contents of customer data to determine what is personal or not.
 Instead, we assume that all customer data and all professional services data contain personal data.
 Below is a visual representation of the data types defined in the DPA.
 The blue box helps to illustrate that all personal data is processed as a part of one of the other data types (all of which also include non-personal data).
 Support data is a subset of professional services data.

 ![a visual representation to show personal data can be found in all types of data such as customer data, diagnostic data, service-generated data, professional services data, and support data.](../media/personal-data.png)